 Are you looking for a new dog to add to your family?
 Consider one of the most popular dog breeds in Canada.
 Many of them have topped this list year over year, and for good reason.

-The reigning champs, Labrador retrievers, are not only the most popular Canadian dog breeds for over 20 years, they are also the only dog breed on this list that is actually Canadian!
+Before relinquishing the crown, Labrador retrievers were the most popular Canadian dog breeds for over 20 years; they are also the only dog breed on this list that is actually Canadian!

-Descended from a variety of sporting dog brought to Newfoundland by British settlers and fisherman, the Lab has been a staple of Canadian history.
-Labrador retrievers were officially recognized by the British Kennel Club in 1903, but we know that they’re Canadian heritage was established long before that.
+Descended from a variety of sporting dogs brought to Newfoundland by British settlers and fishermen, the Lab has been a staple of Canadian history.
+Labrador retrievers weren't officially recognized by the British Kennel Club in 1903, but we know that they’re Canadian heritage was established long before that.

-Anyone who has ever owned a Labrador retriever knows what a loving, playful, and social breed they are.
+Anyone who has ever owned a Labrador Retriever knows how loving, playful, and social of a breed they are.
 Labs are a great family pet and are easily adaptable to most lifestyles.
 Typically reaching between 55-80 lbs depending on gender and breeding, so they are well suited to both urban or rural environments.